The following Employment practice note provides comprehensive and up to date legal information covering:

 religion or belief

-It will be noted that marriage, civil partnership, pregnancy and maternity are not explicitly protected; see: Harassment—Harassment which is not protected, below.
+Note that marriage, civil partnership, pregnancy and maternity are not explicitly protected; see: Harassment which is not protected, below.

 There is one type of harassment which is common to all the protected characteristics which are covered (see above): see Standard harassment—unwanted unpleasant conduct, below.